-This section gives overview information on the 'Translational Research Summer Studentship'.
+This section gives overview information on the 'Translational Summer Studentship' including the objective, funding and eligibility criteria.

 b) Project Outline

 Details of your application are entered into this section.
 Input and save the information as required under the following headings: